bhecquet/seleniumRobot/doc/chap7_Howto.md

 If you have a script file (shell / batch / ...), and want to know if test went wrong or not, you can look at error level `echo %errorlevel%` for batch and `$?` for shell

+### 13 Access remote servers through HTTPS ###

+When accessing remote server, you can use Unirest API which ease sending HTTP requests.
+In case access to HTTPS is done inside a dependency, you may encounter problems with certificate chain (e.g: accessing an exchange server through EWS).
+You then need to add the remote certificate to a truststore and give it to the JVM (which uses by default it's internal truststore ($JAVA_HOME$/jre/lib/security/cacerts)

+To override the default truststore, use `-Djavax.net.ssl.trustStore=<path_to_truststore>`

+To debug, use `-Djavax.net.debug=ssl`